tentixo/txo-brain-pain/set-up-sw-dev-environment.md

 2. The script manipulates your config Zsh files, so check out the settings:
    * `cat ~/.zshrc`
    * `cat ~/.zprofile`
-3. If not done, install helper files (they are included in above Brewfile):
+3. If not done, install helper files (they are included in the above Brewfile):
    * `brew install zsh-completions zsh-autosuggestions zsh-syntax-highlighting`

 ### 7. Set up .zshrc and .zprofile config file

-To control Zsh's behavior there are five different file types, that can be both centrally stored `/etc` and in your home directory `~`.
+To control Zsh's behavior, there are five different file types, that can be both centrally stored `/etc` and in your home directory `~`.
 There are five file types, listed in the order → of read by Zsh when you start your iTerm/Terminal session: